Table of Contents

 What happens if the system goes down during a sale?

-POS systems offer an offline mode, allowing you to continue transactions even without an internet connection.
+POS systems offer an offline mode, allowing you to continue transactions without an internet connection.
 Once the connection is restored, the data syncs automatically.

 How often do POS systems update?